elunna/hackem/hackem_changelog.md

     - [x] sonic bomb (Hack'EM!
     - All bombs can be ignited by sources of fire (fire rays, explosions, etc).
 This will start their normal timer.
     - (In SlashEM, grenade explosions would be calculated and happen instantaneously)
-    - Bombs now insta-explode when you throw them (as they do for monsters)
+    - Bombs now explode on hitting a monster (when thrown) - mirroring the SlashEM behavior for monsters throwing.
     - Now weigh only 10.
+    - Mercenaries and watch guards can spawn with bombs.

 ### Armor: